irrespective of war, lack of infrastructure, censorship, sanctions

 This reward is granted by the network only if the participants process and store the data diligently as required by the network and its users.
 Hence, this gives users stronger ownership of the data and better security of data compared to the previous iterations of the web.

-In summary, the Dweb uses the infrastructure of the participants of the network, who are offering this infrastructure as per their free will.
-So, Dweb promises its users access to the internet in the absence of infrastructure offered by any government or any central entity.
+In summary, the Web3 uses the infrastructure of the participants of the network, who are offering this infrastructure as per their free will.
+So, Web3 promises its users access to the internet in the absence of infrastructure offered by any government or any central entity.

 About the Author: